Kabins-WorkSpace/TheMindWorkshop/README.md

 # 🧠 MindWorkshop

 ## 🚀 Overview
-**MindWorkshop** is a **scalable, robust, and secure** online bookstore platform designed to redefine the digital reading experience.
-Built with **Spring Boot, React, MySQL, and AWS**, this full-stack application ensures seamless browsing, secure transactions, and personalized recommendations for users who love books.
+**MindWorkshop** is a **scalable, robust, and secure** online bookstore platform designed to redefine the reading experience in Nepal.
+Built with **Spring Boot, React, MySQL, and AWS**, this full-stack application ensures seamless browsing, secure transactions, and personalized recommendations for Nepali users who love books and aims to promote reading culture in Nepal.

 This project embodies **clean code principles, scalable system architecture, and efficient database design**, making it an industry-standard application.
 It serves as a testament to my **backend engineering expertise, system design knowledge, and full-stack development proficiency**.